 Video Sales Meetings

 Zoom, Microsoft Teams, Google Meet, and other video platforms record both video and audio.
-Sales teams often use these for discovery calls, demos, and executive presentations.
+Sales teams use these for discovery calls, demos, and executive presentations.

 Contact Center Recordings